-Google TV is the new interface for the company’s latest Chromecast, its popular streaming device that just had its most significant upgrade in years.
-It’s a long-awaited step forward in Google’s streaming offering, since beforehand Chromecast relied on other compatible phones, tablets or laptops to work.
+Google TV is the streaming interface for Google’s latest Chromecast, its popular streaming device that had its most significant upgrade in years in October 2020.

-Now much more similar to competitors from Amazon and Apple, Google TV and the new Google Chromecast is ready to offer a super intuitive, accessible, all-encompassed streaming service that brings all your different subscriptions together.
+Google TV is similar to competitors from Amazon and Apple, giving you an intuitive, accessible, all-encompassed streaming service that brings all your different subscriptions together.

 The new Google Chromecast with Google TV